 As outlined in the Justice Centre’s court application, the City is constitutionally prohibited from discriminating against the content of expression in spaces it has opened up to the public for expressive purposes.
 In twice deciding to cancel a scheduled lighting of the Bridge, exclusively because of the pro-life expression involved, the City has twice failed to explain how such expression is “polarizing”, or whether it is more “polarizing” than other causes, or how the City determines which organizations or issues are sufficiently “polarizing” to warrant being denied the right to use a public space that is available to a long list of other causes.

-The Justice Centre is seeking a declaration from the court that freedom of expression was violated and to have the decision to cancel the scheduled lighting of the Bridge in colours chosen by AMLA to be overturned.
-The Justice Centre is also seeking to have struck the current policy the City uses to approve or deny requests to light the Bridge and orders from the court directing the City to either light up the Bridge in the colours chosen by AMLA for the 2020 March for Life or to light the Bridge in neutral colours only.
+The Justice Centre asked the court to declare that the City violated the freedom of expression and overturn the City’s decision to cancel the scheduled lighting of the Bridge in colours chosen by AMLA.
+The Justice Centre also sought to have the court strike down the current policy the City uses to approve or deny requests to light the Bridge.

 On October 7, 2021, the Court dismissed the application, holding that the bridge lighting was used solely by the City to communicate its public support for approved events, causes and people, and consequently was not a platform for public expression.
 The applicants declined to appeal the decision.